argha1992/Transport-on-active-membrane/README.md

 # Molecular Dynamics Simulation Analysis Toolkit

-This collection of Python scripts offers a suite of tools for analyzing the dynamics of lipid membranes and tracer particles in molecular dynamics (MD) simulations.
+This collection of Python scripts offers a suite of tools for analyzing the dynamics of lipid membrane and lattice particle simulations.
 The toolkit is designed for researchers in biophysics, computational chemistry, and related fields, providing insights into membrane fluidity, tracer mobility, and the effects of active processes.

 ## Scripts Overview

+## Codes for MARTINI v3.0 lipids
-### `correlated_flow.py`
+#### `correlated_flow.py`
-Calculates displacement vectors and displacement-displacement correlations for lipid molecules.
+Calculates displacement vectors and displacement-displacement correlations (DDC) for lipid molecules.
 It helps in understanding the collective behavior of lipids, essential for studying membrane fluidity and molecule interactions.

-### `msd_grid_timeavg.py`
+#### `msd_grid_timeavg.py`
-Computes the Mean Squared Displacement (MSD) of lipids or selected atoms on a grid, facilitating the analysis of diffusive behavior within the membrane.
+Computes the time-averaged Mean Squared Displacement (MSD) of lipids or selected atoms on a grid, facilitating the analysis of local-diffusive behavior within the membrane.

+## Code for LATTICE simulation
-### `membrane_sim.py`
+#### `membrane_sim.py`
 Simulates the dynamics of a two-dimensional lattice model to study lipid membranes and embedded asters.
 It incorporates thermal fluctuations and active processes, allowing for the investigation of phase separation, self-assembly, and active patterning.

-### `MSD_analysis 1.py`
+#### `MSD_analysis 1.py`
 Analyzes the mobility of bound and non-bound tracers in MD simulations.
 It calculates the MSD for each type of tracer, providing insights into their diffusive behavior under various conditions.

 ## Installation

-Requirements include Python 3 and the following libraries:
+Requirements include Python (>3) and the following libraries:
 - MDAnalysis
 - NumPy
 - SciPy